 This isn’t a very good customer experience, and is even something AirBnB have addressed.
 AirBnB allows guests to contact their host and negotiate a check-in time that works for them.

-24-hour check in, or as AirBnB call it ‘self check-in’, means that guests are able to gain access to your property at any hour, using a variety of different methods such as:
+24-hour check in means that guests are able to gain access to your property at any hour, using a variety of different methods such as:

 This check-in process is especially useful for: